 This page answers frequently asked questions about Digital Rights Management (DRM) and Xbox 360.

 Note If you have questions about DRM and your computer, see You may be unable to play protected content after your computer hardware changes in the Microsoft Knowledge Base.

 Content providers such as the Xbox Store use Digital Rights Management technology to control the usage and distribution of games and other content.
 This content is protected by media usage rights that allow specific uses of that content.

 Yes, you can transfer content licenses to a different Xbox 360 console.
 However, you can only transfer a license once every four months.

-If you purchased a new console or had your console repaired, use the license transfer option on your console.
+If you purchased a new console or had your console repaired, use the license transfer option on your new console.
 Here’s how:

 Protected content is any game, video, or add-in that uses DRM.
 You must have the content license to play DRM-protected content.

 Examples of protected content

 A license lets you use protected content.
 Another name for a license is media usage rights.

 Content licenses are downloaded when you download content.
 You can view the download history on your Xbox 360 console and redownload that content to refresh a missing or corrupted license.

 The term “roaming” means using content that you purchased on one Xbox 360 console on a different Xbox 360 console.
 For example, you download a game from the Xbox Live Games Store to the hard drive on one console.
 Then, you attach that hard drive to a different console.
 When you attach the hard drive to the second console and sign in to Xbox Live, you can play the game without any restrictions.